Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The card also earns double points for dining out.
 So I had plenty of points from that.

 I wear holes in my Chase Freedom card because of its rotating quarterly bonus.
-I earn 5 Chase Ultimate Rewards points per $1 for using the card on certain categories each month (like gas, groceries, Amazon, etc.) up to $1,500 in combine expenses.
+I earn 5 Chase Ultimate Rewards points per $1 for using the card on certain categories each quarter I activate (like gas, groceries, Amazon, etc.) up to $1,500 in combined expenses.
 A huge chunk of my Chase Ultimate Rewards balance comes from using this card.